szeiger/perfio/README.md

 ### Unchecked Buffer Access

-The `UncheckedOutput` class contains static methods that allow you to access the byte array inside a `BufferedOutput` directly.
+The `UncheckedInput` and `UncheckedOutput` classes contains static methods that allow you to access the raw buffers inside a `BufferedInput` or `BufferedOutput` directly.
 This can be used to implement abstractions on top of perfIO without any performance penalty, but it is especially useful when implementing filters.